 Already a fan of her first effort, a month or so ago I bought Chloe Coscarelli’s second cookbook, Chloe’s Vegan Desserts.
-I’d yet to make anything from it so decided Matt’s birthday dinner would be an ideal time to pop that particular cherry.
+I’d yet to make anything from it so decided that a friend’s birthday dinner would be an ideal time to pop that particular cherry.

 But what cake to make?
 Neither of us are fans of chocolate cake (we’re weird, I know), my friend isn’t big on icing (he’s weirder) and I’m always drawn to fruity cakes.

-I only made a few minor changes to the recipe; for the benefit of Matt’s gluten-intolerant housemate, I subbed the regular flour and baking powder for gluten-free versions (plus added one teaspoon of xanthan gum because apparently that’s what you do) and for the benefit of my wallet, I subbed the maple syrup for agave nectar (the maple syrup in the supermarket was extortionate!
+I only made a few minor changes to the recipe; for the benefit of my friend’s gluten-intolerant housemate, I subbed the regular flour and baking powder for gluten-free versions (plus added one teaspoon of xanthan gum because apparently that’s what you do) and for the benefit of my wallet, I subbed the maple syrup for agave nectar (the maple syrup in the supermarket was extortionate!
 Maybe prices were raised for Canada Day today?
 Sneaky.).

 When I’d made the cake mix, I was worried I’d done something wrong as it was really fluffy and airy – almost mousse-like, as opposed to regular, thick cake mix.
-However, I think it’s meant to be like this as the cake turned out excellently, if I do say so myself.
+However, I think it’s meant to be like this as the cake turned out perfectly, if I do say so myself.
 It was moist, super-fluffy and had just a light lemony flavour that was delicious with fresh berries.

 The recipe for the cake is on Chloe’s website if you want to try it out.
 I highly recommend that you do.

 I’m dying to try out more of Chloe’s recipes as they all look amazing.
 Plus, not to gloat or anything (read: totally gloating), she’s now re-tweeted me twice on Twitter so, naturally, I’m a massive fan.